-- Completely remove the supernatant from the last wash (step 11) and resuspend the beads in 25 μl of Molecular Biology Grade Water (H2O •).
-OPTIONAL: If a higher mRNA concentration is desired, the elution volume can be reduced to 12 μl. - 13 Incubate for 1 minute at 70 °C. - Immediately transfer the tube onto a magnetic rack and let the beads collect for 5 minutes (or until the supernatant is clear). - Transfer the clear supernatant into a fresh tube.
+Completely remove the supernatant from the last wash (step (1)) and resuspend the beads in 25 μ l of Molecular Biology Grade Water (H2O •).
+REMARK: Reduce the elution volume to 12 μ l if total input amount was \leq 500 ng, or higher mRNA concentration is desired.

+Incubate for 1 minute at 70 °C.

+14 Immediately transfer the tube onto a magnetic rack and let the beads collect for 5 minutes (or until the supernatant is clear).
+15 Transfer the clear supernatant into a fresh tube.
 The supernatant now contains the poly(A) selected RNA that can be used for quality control, concentration determination, and further downstream applications.
 ATTENTION: Avoid bead carryover.
-Safe stopping point.
-The poly(A) selected RNA can be stored at -20 °C at this point. - For long term storage we recommend adding 1/10 of 100 mM Tris, pH 7.0 to the isolated poly(A) RNA to final concentration of 10 mM Tris, pH 7.0 (i.e., 2.5 μl if the RNA was eluted in 25 μl).
-Furthermore, addition of 0.2 units of an RNase inhibitor (e.g., RNasin) is recommended for long-term storage of poly(A) RNA.
+C Safe stopping point.
+The poly(A) selected RNA can be stored at -20 °C at this point.
+16 For long term storage we recommend adding Tris, pH 7.0 to the isolated poly(A) RNA to final concentration of 10 mM Tris, pH 7.0 (i.e., add 2.5 μl of 100 mM Tris pH 7.0 if the RNA was eluted in 25 μl).
+Furthermore, addition of RNase inhibitor (e.g., RNasin) can be recommended for long-term storage of poly(A) RNA (see Appendix A, p.14).